CExA-project/ddc/docs/concepts.md

 > Note that the use of DDC is not restricted to solving equations.
 Indeed, one can easily imagine strong typing of variables corresponding to names or ages in a registry.
 The operations must then be adapted accordingly.
 Here, we largely base our approach on the uniform and non-uniform resolution of the heat equation in two dimensions, which is why we focus the presentation on solving equations using finite differences on a 2D grid.

-## ddc::Chunk and ddc::ChunkSpan
+## DDC::Chunk and DDC::ChunkSpan

 The `ddc::chunk` is a container that holds the data, while `ddc::chunkspan` behaves like `mdspan`, meaning they are pointers to the data contained within the chunk.

 As mentioned in the introduction, ddc is a library that offers strongly typed indexing.
 Chunks contain data that can be located in space by coordinates.
 Thus, to access the data at a specific point in a 2D space, instead of entering two integers corresponding to the x and y positions, ddc requires entering the  coordinate `x` as a discrete element of the x position: `ddc::DiscreteElement<DDimX>`, and entering the `y` coordinate as a discrete element following the y dimension: `ddc::DiscreteElement<DDimY>`.
-This is done after predefining a strong typing for the x dimension as DDimX and a strong typing for the y dimension as DDimY (see the heat equation example \subpage uniform_heat_equation "examples/uniform_heat_equation.cpp").
+This is done after predefining a strong typing for the discretized `X` dimension as `DDimX` and a strong typing for the discretized `Y` dimension as `DDimY` (see the heat equation example \subpage uniform_heat_equation "examples/uniform_heat_equation.cpp").

 Note that swapping the `ddc::DiscreteElement<DDimX>` and `ddc::DiscreteElement<DDimY>` indices when calling the chunkspan does not affect the correctness of the code; the result remains the same.

-## ddc::DiscreteElement and ddc::DiscreteVector
+## DDC::DiscreteElement and DDC::DiscreteVector

+### DDC::DiscreteElement
-Let's continue with our previous example of a 2D grid labeled along two dimensions labeled as DDimX and DDimY.
-In the previous paragraph, we discussed how `DDC::DiscreteElement` could be used to obtain a physical value at a point on the 2D grid.
+Let's continue with our previous example of a 2D grid labeled along two discretized dimensions labeled as `DDimX` and `DDimY`.
+In the previous paragraph, we discussed how `DDC::DiscreteElement` could be used as indices to have access to a physical value at a precised point on the 2D grid.

-More precisely, a discreteElement is a C++ variable that carries the strong type of the dimension in which it is defined.
+More precisely, a DDC::DiscreteElement` is a C++ variable that carries the strong type of the dimension in which it is defined.
 Let's return to our example by defining a variable `y` as follows:

 ```cpp
 DDC::DiscreteElement<DDimY> y(0);